srz2/nodejs-calculator/README.md

 renamed to `.env`.
 This will feed proper enviornment variables to start the api

-## Functions

-As of right now, I have implemented the four main arithmetic functions:
-Add, Subtract, Multiply, Divide.
-I have purposely left out a check for division by zero, so I can "test" it when I get to that.

 ## Using the API

 In order to use the API, you must send **POST** `/{operand}` where the